Charles Frankel

 Charles Frankel (December 13, 1917 – May 10, 1979) was an American philosopher, Assistant U.S. Secretary of State, professor and founding director of the National Humanities Center.

 Early life and personal life

-Born into a Jewish family in New York City, U.S., he was the son of Abraham Philip and Estelle Edith (Cohen) Frankel.
+Born into a Jewish family in New York City, he was the son of Abraham Philip and Estelle Edith (Cohen) Frankel.
 After attending Cornell University, Frankel received Bachelor of Arts with honors in English and philosophy from Columbia University in 1937.
 He then continued his education at the same university, earning a Doctor of Philosophy in 1946.
 During World War II, Frankel served as lieutenant in the United States Navy and in 1968 graduated from Mercer with a degree in law.

 Frankel married Helen Beatrice Lehman on August 17, 1941.
 Together they raised two children, Susan and Carl.
 He was a member of the American Philosophical Association, the American Association of University Professors (chair of committee on professional ethics), the Institut International de Philosophie Politique, the Authors Guild, the Century Association, and Phi Beta Kappa.